bukhosomhlahlo/Into-to-HTML-CSS/README.md

 <p> When a font is not specifically stated, the web page will utilize a font from the user's device.
 This limits font options when working with CSS.
 To assure compatibility, it is usual to define many typefaces at the same time, a technique known as font stacking.</p>
  <table><tr><th>Absolute</th><th>Relative</th></tr><tr><td>Points</td><td>Percentage</td></tr><tr><td>Pixels</td><td>Rems</td></tr><tr><td>Don't change size with screens</td><td>Change with screen size and zoom</td></tr></table>

+<p>In web design, there are two types of sizing: absolute and relative.
+Absolute sizes, such as points or pixels, remain the same regardless of the screen size.</p>
+<p>On the other hand, relative units like percentages or R-E-M (pronounced "rem") can adjust based on the page size.
+When I zoom in, the font sizes using relative units scale proportionally with the rest of the page.
+That is why web designers often prefer using relative units for better flexibility.</p>